Frank Knox: World War II

 When a new naval officer on Knox's staff told him, "I'm no New Dealer," Knox replied, "I fought the President with every resource at my command.
 But now I've squared my politics with my conscience and I'm proud to serve under such a great man.
 At that," Knox added, "it's a good thing to have a couple of fellows around here who aren't New Dealers!"
 He traveled extensively to Navy installations worldwide.
+Knox also supported the continued racial segregation in the United States Armed Forces.

 Internment of Japanese Americans

 Knox had called for the internment of Japanese Americans as early as 1933, and he continued to do so in his new position.
 Shortly after the attack on Pearl Harbor, he visited Hawaii to investigate the sabotage that he believed to have taken place there.
 Upon his return, he issued a public statement that "the most effective Fifth Column work of the entire war was done in Hawaii with the exception of Norway," and he accused Japanese Hawaiians of impeding US defense efforts in a report to the President.
 Although the FBI and military intelligence later disproved those claims, Knox continued to push for the internment of Japanese Americans and barred them from service in the Navy during the war.